prem079/hello-world/README.md

 # hello-world
 This is my first demo file of github repository and branch.To make and commit changes.
-The practical took place after Stats and Soft Skills Development Internals Exam.
+The practical took place after Stats and Soft Skills Development Internals Examination.